drduh/Purse/README.md

 **Note** For additional privacy, the recipient key ID is **not** included in metadata (`throw-keyids` option).

-The password index file can also be encrypted by changing the `encrypt_index` variable to `true` in the script.
+The password index file can also be encrypted by changing the `encrypt_index` variable to `true` in the script, although two touches will be required for two separate decryption operations.

 See [config/gpg.conf](https://github.com/drduh/config/blob/master/gpg.conf) for additional configuration options.